DaffaKhalishHP/RecommenderSystemPukulEnam/README.md

 Due to the diversity of skills and varying availability of team members, team formation takes a significant amount of time and energy.
 To address this problem, our team has developed a Recommender System using machine learning.
 This system automates the team formation process and provides a compatibility percentage for each team member based on their current availability and the client's needed skill.

+## Objective

+The objectives of this project are :

+1. Automated Team Formation: The recommender system automates the team formation process by analyzing past projects, individual skill sets, and availability.
+It eliminates the need for manual selection and reduces the time and effort required by project managers.
+2. Fit Assessment: The system provides an estimate of how well each individual fits the client's needs based on their skill sets in percentages.
+This assessment helps project managers identify the most suitable team members for a the given project.
+3. Real-Time Availability Updates: The availability of each individual is continuously updated in the system.
+When a project is taken or completed, project managers can easily access the updated availability status and contact the relevant team members accordingly.